debs-obrien/debbie.codes/content/articles/getting-started-with-playwright-testing.md

 ```

 Be wared though as the tests are super fast meaning it will open, run the tests and close in a matter of seconds.
 In a future post I will show you how to pause the tests, debug the tests or open a trace file or feel free to check out the [Playwright docs](https://playwright.dev/docs/inspector) for more information.

-If you are using the VS Code extension then you can press the green triangle next to the line where your tests start.

 ## Conclusion